Arokia-Bhavya/AwsSA/README.md

 - 0 downtime from single to multi AZ.Internally snapshot is taken,new DB is restored from snapshot in new AZ and finally sync between the dbs
 - Database authentication are of 3 types.they are password authentication,IAM database authentication and Kerberos authentication
 - RDS custom for Microsoft SQL server and oracle access to underlying OS,can do SSH access
+- RDS Automated backups transaction logs are backed up before 5 mins
+- manual db snapshot s way too less than maintaining RDS db
+- create a backup from on permises percona and restore it
+- no ssh access except RDS custom
+- rds proxy improves database efficiency by reducing the stress on database resources and minimize open connections
+- reduces failover time incase of rds proxy.enforce IAM authentication and securely store credentials in aws secrets manager
 ### Amazon Aurora
 - proprietary technology and compatible drivers
 - aws cloud optimized 5X performance improvement over MySQL 3x performance improvement over postgres